EmileDevGit/nvim/README.md

 Using the Lazyvim framework, the `init.lua` file is read and fetches a list of plugins to install.

 It does so by adding up each return statement within the files under `.../lua/plugins/`

+## Sources
+For the majority of the basics, I followed the great teachings of typecraft_dev on youtube.

+He has a great [playlist](https://www.youtube.com/watch?v=zHTeCSVAFNY&list=PLsz00TDipIffreIaUNk64KxTIkQaGguqn) explaining really well each steps.